pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/event-watcher.md

 Before we get into configuring EventWatcher, be sure to configure Piped.
 See [here](/docs/operator-manual/piped/configuring-event-watcher/) for more details.

 ## Usage
-File updating can be done by registering the latest value corresponding to the Event in the control-plane and comparing it with the current value.
+File updating can be done by registering the latest value corresponding to the Event in the Control Plane and comparing it with the current value.

 Therefore, you mainly need to:
 1. define which values in which files should be updated when a new Event found.
-1. integrate a step to push an Event to the control-plane using `pipectl` into your CI workflow.
+1. integrate a step to push an Event to the Control Plane using `pipectl` into your CI workflow.

 ### 1. Defining Events
 Prepare EventWatcher configuration files under the `.pipe/` directory at the root of your Git repository.